 Cost-sharing for certain types of covered services may not apply toward the annual out-of-pocket maximum.
 Refer to the member’s EOC to determine applicability to the benefit plan.
 When an individual member’s out-of-pocket expenses has reached the individual annual out-of-pocket maximum, no further cost-share amounts will be due by the member for those services that apply to the annual out-of-pocket maximum.
 Plans with benefits that do not apply to the annual out-of-pocket maximum will still require cost-sharing for those excluded benefits after the annual out-of-pocket maximum reached.

 Cost-share is defined as amounts paid by the member such as copayments, coinsurance and deductibles according to their plan benefits.

 This coinsurance calculation is consistent with the definition of coinsurance as the amount a member pays as their share of the cost for services or prescription drugs.
 The methodology is used for all UnitedHealthcare MA plans nationwide.
-Ensure you have the correct system setup and use consistent coinsurance calculations to help reduce member appeals and complaints
+Ensure you have the correct system setup and use consistent coinsurance calculations to help reduce member appeals and complaints.

 You may collect payment from our commercial members for services not covered under their benefit plan if you first get the member’s written consent.
 The member must sign and date the consent before the service is done.
-Keep a copy of this in the member’s medical record.
+Keep a copy in the member’s medical record.
 If you know or have reason to suspect the member’s benefits do not cover the service, the consent must include:

 For MA members, in addition to obtaining the member’s written consent before the service is done, you must do the following: